School of Law and Criminology

-Before applying, the student must have a secured a supervisor in the Department of Law who formally supports the application.
+Before applying, students must have secured a supervisor in the School of Law and Criminology who formally supports the application.
 It is the applicant’s responsibility to secure a supervisor, bearing in mind that staff members are free to decline to act as such.
 The agreement to supervise should be notified by the prospective supervisor to the School’s PhD Coordinator (Prof. Delia Ferri).
 A formal offer on the PAC system is not necessary to apply for the scholarship.

 Application and Selection Procedure

-Appointments will be made by the Head of Department based on a transparent recruitment process that meets the needs of the School.
+Appointments will be made by the Head of School based on a transparent recruitment process that meets the needs of the School.
 The scholarship will be awarded by the School on the basis of:

-Applicants for the scholarship, who already have secured a supervisor in the Law Department, are asked to submit to email@example.com by no later than 5 p.m.
+Applicants for the scholarship, who already have secured a supervisor in the School of Law and Criminology, are asked to submit the following documents to email@example.com by no later than 5 p.m.
 Irish time on the 9th of June 2023:

 - A CV detailing academic experience, and any prior teaching experience;

 - A cover letter of up to two pages outlining their motivation and suitability for the role;

-- A letter from a member of the Maynooth University Law Department confirming they have accepted to supervise and endorse the application for a doctoral scholarship;
+- A short letter from a member of the Maynooth University School of Law and Criminology confirming they have agreed to supervise the candidate and that they endorse the application for a doctoral scholarship;

-- A copy of the PhD research proposal (4,000 words max) – further specific details are available here;
+- A copy of a PhD research proposal of maximum 6 pages; further specific details are available here;

 - Relevant academic transcripts (evidence of completion of degree and degree award mark).